quarks-edge/quarks.documentation/docs/quarks/quarks-getting-started.md

 ---
 layout: docs
 title: Getting Started
-description:  Quarks Getting Started
+description:  Quarks getting started guide
 weight: 10
 ---

-# Getting Started With Quarks
+# Getting started with Quarks
 Quarks is an open source programming model and runtime for edge devices that enables you to analyze streaming data on your edge devices.
 When you analyze on the edge, you can:

 * Reduce the amount of data that you transmit to your analytics server